seanbao/mnemonas/docs/linux-systemd-deployment.en.md

 sudo env STORAGE_ROOT=/srv/mnemonas SERVER_PORT=8080 ./scripts/install-systemd.sh
 ```

+The systemd installer and uninstaller require absolute paths for `BIN_DIR`, `SHARE_DIR`, `CONFIG_DIR`, `CONFIG_PATH`, `SYSTEMD_DIR`, `STORAGE_ROOT`, and the Web UI directory, and none of those paths may contain symbolic-link components. `CONFIG_PATH` must stay under `CONFIG_DIR`; except for the Web UI directory living under `SHARE_DIR`, binary, shared-resource, config, systemd unit, and data paths must not overlap each other.
+To place data on a separate disk, mount the real filesystem at the target directory before running the installer; do not point `STORAGE_ROOT` at a symlink.

 The installer only fixes ownership of the managed top-level directories by default.
 If you manually copied data and need a recursive ownership repair:

 ```bash